 - Inserting fingers or objects into orifices

 In many cases, the underage person never reports the incident.
-Instead, it is often the child’s parents, teachers, or jealous exes who notify the authorities.
+Instead, the child’s parents, teachers, or jealous exes often notify the authorities.

 Yes.
 There are two exceptions to the age of consent law in Colorado: